allyson-hur/data-science-S2025/challenges/c11-psaap-assignment.md

 - Which model tends to be more accurate?
 How can you tell from this predicted-vs-actual plot?
   - Model 4 seems to be more accurate.
-By looking at the trend line, the points in model 4 follow it more closely than model x.
+By looking at the trend line, the points in model 4 follow it more closely than mode:l x only.
 - Which model tends to be *more confident* in its predictions?
 Put differently, which model has *narrower prediction intervals*?
-  - Model x tends to be more confident in its predictions since the prediction intervals are narrower.
+  - Model: x only tends to be more confident in its predictions since the prediction intervals are narrower.
 - How many predictors does the `fit_simple` model need in order to make a prediction?
 What about your model `fit_q4`?
   - fit_simple has one predictor, while fit_q4 has five predictors.